rydzze/CTF_Write-up/rAKSASA CTF 2023 (rawSEC × iCTFF UiTM)/[Rev] Find Me/readme.md

 ![image](https://github.com/rydzze/CTF_Write-up/assets/86187059/37c2cd6f-9b44-472e-b4e1-3e719c333789)

 The **for loop** will XOR every item inside the bend array with the hexadecimal value of 0x12 and display it.
-In this case, I did a simple script to display the output.
+In this case, I created a short code to automate the process and display the output.

 ```python
 hex_array = [0x45, 0x41, 0x51, 0x46, 0x54, 0x20, 0x22, 0x20, 0x23, 0x69, 0x27, 0x23, 0x7F,